rgyani/http-notes/README.md

 - **SSHFP record**: It is also known as SSH Public Key Fingerprint.
 It has a resource record for publishing SSH public host key fingerprints in the DNS System to verify the host's authenticity.
 - **URI record**: It is also known as Uniform Resource Identifier.
 It can be used for publishing mappings from hostnames to URIs.

+#### CNAME vs ALIAS
+CNAME records differ from Alias records in resolving domain names to reach their destination.

+Let’s say you configure a CNAME record pointing www.yourdomain.com to www.anotherdomain.com.

+If someone enters www.yourdomain.com into their browser, the DNS server returns a response for www.anotherdomain.com.
+Their web browser then executes another DNS lookup for www.anotherdomain.com to get the IP address.

+However, the process is different for Alias records.
+Instead of returning a response for www.anotherdomain.com, the authoritative DNS server performs the second resolution and returns only the IP address or A record.

+- When you configure a CNAME record for a domain like blog.www.mywebsite.com, you can’t create any other records.
+Establishing another DNS record alongside a CNAME record can result in conflict, leading to erroneous results.
+However, this isn’t the case for Alias records, as they can coexist with other types of DNS records, such as NS records, TXT records, and SOA records in the DNS.

+- You can’t configure a CNAME record in the zone apex, so it’s impossible to use a CNAME record to point a root domain to another destination.
+But Alias records don’t have this restriction because, like A records, they return IP addresses.

+- But Alias Records Lose Geo-Targeting Data.
+Alias records may resolve a domain quicker and coexist with other DNS records but they have one drawback: They lose geo-targeting data.
+When a target domain name (like www.anotherdomain.com) issues queries for another domain (like www.yourdomain.com), the former’s authoritative server is responsible.

 ### HTTP versions
 The first response that a client receives on an HTTP GET request is often not the fully rendered page.